Casslin/0x_report/report/3_general_findings.md

 ## 3.1 Critical

-ConsenSys Diligence found no issues of critical severity during our review.
+ConsenSys Diligence found no general issues of critical severity during our review.

 ## 3.2 Major